-Costs attributed to International Co-Investigators (Co-Is) from developed countries (those not on the OECD DAC list) and/or India and/or China must not exceed 30% of the FEC grant value.
+Costs attributed to International Co-Investigators (Co-Is) from developed countries (those not on the OECD DAC List of ODA Recipients,) and/or India and/or China must not exceed 30% of the FEC grant value.
 There is no cap on eligible funds going to international Co-I's from DAC list countries.